Chishikii/Impact/README.md

 # Impact

-Valthume is a real time strategy game prototype.
+Impact is a physics engine written from scratch by me.

 ## Current Features